Preparing for the ICD-10 transitionBy Mark Popolizio | August 7, 2014

 - When ICD-10 diagnosis codes are submitted via DDE, the Diagnosis Code Indicator field must be set to ICD-10.

 HHS recently released its final rule regarding ICD-10 transition and implementation.
-A copy of this final rule can be obtained here.
+Obtain a copy of the final A copy of this final rule can be obtained here.